nesrine378/sentiment-analysis-twitter/README.md

 1. Twitter Api:

  collecting tweets and sends them to Kafka for analytics.
-(We Collect tweets in real-time with particular hash tags.
-For example.After filtering, it send them to Kafka)
+(We Collect tweets in real-time with particular hash tags. .After filtering, it send them to Kafka)

 2. Kafka: